 - Wintergreen - contains natural salicylates

-"My grandmother made comfrey ointments back in the 1930s.
-Today, we combine this knowledge with CO₂ extracts and bioactive hemp compounds – the effectiveness has improved significantly." – Jiri Studnicky
+"My grandmother was already making comfrey ointments in the 1930s.
+Today, we combine this knowledge with CO₂ extracts and bioactive hemp compounds – the effectiveness has significantly improved as a result." – Jiri Studnicky

-In addition to medication, physical therapy plays a key role.
+In addition to medicinal treatment, physical measures play a central role.
 Massage, heat therapy, and targeted mobilization can significantly accelerate healing.
-Many sufferers also use Organic Arnica & Horse Ointment Gel , which has a soothing effect on bruises, swelling, and muscle tension.
+Many sufferers also use Organic Arnica & Horse Chestnut Gel, which has a soothing effect on bruises, swelling, and muscle tension.

 Massage Therapy - Benefits